PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 1. **`continue`** works with all loop types (**`for`**, **`while`**, **`until`**).
 2. It skips the rest of the current iteration but does not exit the loop.
 3. For nested loops **`continue n`** allows control over which loop to continue.
+# Nested Loops in Shell Scripting
+Nested loops are loops placed inside another loop.
+They are used to handle scenarios where iterations depend on multiple variables or conditions, such as traversing a matrix, processing combinations, or managing hierarchical data.